Dodsworth (film): Plot

 Although Sam still loves Fran, it is evident that they have been growing apart as they travel.
 In Vienna, their relationship becomes more strained.
 Even news of the birth of their first grandchild can't persuade Fran to return home.
 Initially it generates excitement until Fran begins to consider becoming a grandmother.
-Fran persuades Sam not to tell their European friends.
-That night Fran goes dancing again with the charming, young Baron Kurt von Obersdorf (Gregory Gaye) who tells her he would marry her if she were free.
+Fran begs Sam not to tell their European friends.
+That night Fran goes dancing again with the charming, young Baron Kurt von Obersdorf who tells her he would marry her if she were free.
 Later, after another quarrel, Fran informs Sam that she wants a divorce.
 Sam relents.

 While the divorce is being arranged, Sam wanders across Europe on various sightseeing activities.
 Finally, Sam re-encounters Edith in an American Express office in Naples, near her home.
 She invites him to stay at her Italian villa.
 Comfortable in each other's company, the two rapidly fall in love.
 Sam talks of starting a new business: an airline connecting Moscow and Seattle via Siberia.
 He asks Edith to marry him and fly with him to Samarkand and other exotic locales on his new venture.
 She accepts with enthusiasm.

-Meanwhile, in Vienna, Fran's plans shatter when she learns that Kurt's mother (Maria Ouspenskaya) has denied his request to marry Fran because he will need children to carry on the family line and Fran would be an "old wife of a young husband".
+Meanwhile, in Vienna, Fran's plans shatter when she learns that Kurt's mother has denied his request to marry Fran because he will need children to carry on the family line and Fran would be an "old wife of a young husband".
 In addition, divorce is against their religion.
 Kurt asks Fran to postpone their wedding until he can get his mother's approval, but Fran knows it is hopeless.

-On a call, Sam agrees to sail home with Fran on the and leaves Edith and her cautions that Fran can't make him happy.
+On a call, Sam agrees to sail home with Fran and leaves Edith and her cautions that Fran can't make him happy.
 On the ship, after only a short time in Fran's critical and demanding company, Sam says, "Love has to stop somewhere short of suicide."
 He quickly exits the ship to rejoin a smiling Edith at her villa.

 Production

 Walter Huston appeared in the 1934 Broadway production, which co-starred Fay Bainter as Fran.

-Billed in the cast as "John Howard Payne", John Payne made his first film appearance, portraying Dodsworth's son-in-law Harry and launching a screen career that lasted more than four decades.
+Billed in the cast as "John Howard Payne", John Payne made his first film appearance in a small role, portraying Dodsworth's son-in-law Harry and launching a screen career that lasted more than four decades.

 The film was in production during Mary Astor's bitter divorce proceedings over her affair with dramatist George S. Kaufman.
 She kept a diary, and her husband threatened to have intimate details of the affair read into evidence at the divorce proceedings and in their child-custody battle.
 However, the diary entries were destroyed and could not be used.
 To avoid the press, Astor lived in her dressing room bungalow during part of the production, working on the film during the day and appearing in court in evening sessions.
 Ruth Chatterton accompanied her to court.

 The film's sets were designed by art director Richard Day.